UCSBCarpentry/2022-01-04-ucsb-python/_episodes/09-scraping-html.md

 >    {: .solution}
 {: .challenge}

-Since we have adjusted the values properly, we want to update the dataframe, 'df', with the new values.
+Since we have adjusted the values properly, we want to update the dataframe, `df`, with the new values.

 >
 > Note that the below line does not update the dataframe.